ocaml/ocaml/experimental/frisch/bench_ocamllex_optims.md

 runtime by the C support code

    - `ocamllex -ml`, i.e. the automaton is translated to OCaml code;
-this is done on before and after the optimizations.
+this is done on before and after the optimizations;

+In adition, since it turned out that the automatic update of lex_start_p by the generated code is quite costly, there is now logic so that the generated code does not update this field and lex_curr_p when lex_start_p is initially physically equal to Lexing.dummy_pos.
+This is also tested (only for the simpler lexer, since the OCaml one update the field in its actions).

 For each case, we compile the benchmark with: